mafio69/Reader/README.md

 ```

 **Note:** These commands are for true production deployment without port mapping or volume mounting, as the application and its dependencies are built into the container image.

+### HTTPS/SSL Configuration

+The application is configured to run with HTTPS by default:

+- **Self-signed certificates** are automatically generated during Docker build
+- **HTTP to HTTPS redirect** is enforced (port 80 → 443)
+- **Strong SSL settings** including TLS 1.2+ and secure cipher suites
+- **Development access:** HTTPS on port 8443, HTTP on port 8080 (redirects)

+For production deployment with custom certificates:
+1. Replace the self-signed certificates in `/etc/ssl/certs/` and `/etc/ssl/private/`
+2. Update nginx configuration if using different certificate paths
+3. Consider using Let's Encrypt or a reverse proxy (e.g., Traefik, nginx-proxy)

 ### Logging
 Application logs are mounted to the `./logs` directory: